Chapter 8 - Notetaking Services and Options

 • DAS will email the need for a P2P notetaker to your instructor, asking them to read the announcement in class or post an announcement on the course website (not mentioning the name of the student).
 If you do not hear this announcement in class or see this announcement in Canvas by the first week of the term or within three days of requesting accommodations, please notify DAS Notetaking Services immediately.

-• Students can also email Notetaking.Services@oregonstate.edu with the potential P2P notetaker's name and email address, and DAS will contact them.
+• Students can also email [email protected] with the potential P2P notetaker's name and email address, and DAS will contact them.
 Please remember that the P2P notetaker must be enrolled in the class.

 • Contact DAS Notetaking Services with any questions or concerns about recruiting a P2P notetaker.

-• If a P2P notetaker has not been assigned by the end of week 2 of the term, please schedule an appointment with DAS Notetaking Services at 541-737-3672 or email Notetaking.Services@oregonstate.edu to discuss potential options.
+• If a P2P notetaker has not been assigned by the end of week 2 of the term, please schedule an appointment with DAS Notetaking Services at 541-737-3672 or email [email protected] to discuss potential options.

 DAS Responsibilities:

-• If DAS does not have an assigned P2P notetaker in the class, DAS will take the following steps:
+If approved, DAS will email the student’s instructor a notification letter, letting the instructor know a student has requested to use their P2P notetaking accommodation.
+If DAS does not have an assigned P2P notetaker in the class, DAS will take the following steps:

 • The student will receive an email asking for confirmation of the need for a P2P notetaker.
-This question is asked, as the student may request a P2P notetaker before the beginning of the term.
-Sometimes, instructors will post notes online for everyone, and the student forgets to cancel the notetaking request.
+This question is asked as the student may request a P2P notetaker before the beginning of the term.
+Sometimes, instructors post notes online for everyone, and the student forgets to cancel the notetaking request.

 • If the student confirms they still need a P2P notetaker, DAS will continue with the recruitment process to find a P2P notetaker.